Analyzing PGT Innovations (NYSE:PGTI) and Janus International Group (NYSE:JBI)

 |3.00

-Janus International Group has a consensus price target of $18.00, suggesting a potential upside of 40.96%.
-Given Janus International Group’s higher probable upside, analysts clearly believe Janus International Group is more favorable than PGT Innovations.
+Janus International Group has a consensus target price of $18.00, suggesting a potential upside of 38.36%.
+Given Janus International Group’s higher possible upside, analysts clearly believe Janus International Group is more favorable than PGT Innovations.

+PGT Innovations has a beta of 1.46, suggesting that its share price is 46% more volatile than the S&P 500.
+Comparatively, Janus International Group has a beta of 0.09, suggesting that its share price is 91% less volatile than the S&P 500.

 Summary